EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Acknowledgments

-The authors thank Bruno Correia, Gabriele Corso, Simon Batzner, Miguel García-Ortegón, Vignesh Ram Somnath, Stiefl Nikolaus, Arne Schneuing, Julia Buhmann, Tian Xie, Xiang Fu, and Jeremy Wohlwend for insightful and helpful discussions.
-OEG is funded by the Machine Learning for Pharmaceutical Discovery and Synthesis (MLPDS) consortium, the Abdul Latif Jameel Clinic for Machine Learning in Health, the DTRA Discovery of Medical Countermeasures Against New and Emerging (DOMANE) threats program, and the DARPA Accelerated Molecular Discovery program.
-LP is funded by the MLPDS consortium and the MIT-Takeda Fellowship.
+Octavian Ganea was funded by the Machine Learning for Pharmaceutical Discovery and Synthesis (MLPDS) consortium, the Abdul Latif Jameel Clinic for Machine Learning in Health, the DTRA Discovery of Medical Countermeasures Against New and Emerging (DOMANE) threats program, and the DARPA Accelerated Molecular Discovery program.
+Lagnajit Pattanaik is funded by the MLPDS consortium and the MIT-Takeda Fellowship.
+Regina Barzilay and Tommi Jaakkola also acknowledge support from NSF Expeditions grant (award 1918839): Collaborative Research: Understanding the World Through Code.